cantaloupe-project/cantaloupe/README.md

 Create a file called `cantaloupe.properties` anywhere on disk and paste into it the following contents, editing it as necessary for your site:

-    # The HTTP port to bind to.
+    # TCP port to bind to.
     http.port = 8182

-    # To help in debugging
+    # Helps in debugging
     print_stack_trace_on_error_page = true

     # The image processor to use for various source formats.
 The only